 - State Cultural Resource Laws

-- Frequently Asked Law Related Questions on FAQ page (link to Actual FAQ page)
+- Frequently Asked Law Related Questions on FAQ page

 It is illegal to collect archaeological and historic resources on all public lands without an official research permit.
 The following regulations are for the collection of minerals and fossils:

 - Bureau of Land Management - Limited collection of rocks and fossils.

 - National Park Service – No collection of rocks or fossils.
 See restrictions on National Park Service lands.